aws-samples/data-lake-as-code/docs/roda_install.md

 It should take approximately 60 seconds for the stack to finish deploying.

+The GTEx data set requires one extra step after the deployment.
+The `exon_reads` table has > 17k columns.
+Expressing all of those columns in YAML would exceed the CloudFormation max template length!
+Once the GTEx template deploys, go the [AWS Glue Console](https://us-west-2.console.aws.amazon.com/glue/home?#catalog:tab=crawlers), check the box next to the `gtex_8_awsroda_crawler` and click 'Run crawler'.
+Once it finishes (1-2 minutes) you can query the GTEx data just like the other datasets.

 ## Query the data!

 Go to the [Amazon Athena](https://console.aws.amazon.com/athena/home?force#query) console.